Lightmatters

 To see a full list of publications, click here.

 Team.
 Lightmatters is led by Dr. Sander Mann, assistant professor in physics at the University of Amsterdam.
-To learn more, click here.
+To meet all team members, click here!

 Vacancies.
-We are enthusiastically looking for a PhD student to join the group!
-The project focuses on manipulating thermal radiation from, and thermal transport in, artificial materials.
+We are enthusiastically looking for a PhD students to join the group for a project on metasurfaces for ultracold atoms, in collaboration with Klaasjan van Druten!
 Get in touch to learn more.

 Contact